background, physical notebook, online notebook, reflection, submission

 Use your design notebook to document all of your work and contributions towards your team's project.
-The notebook will also be used for reflection after each project milestone.
+The notebook will also be used for a required reflection entry after each project milestone.
 Do not use the notebook for lecture notes.
 Notebooks are working documents, but they must provide a comprehensible trail for your product development effort.
 Illegible notebooks will receive a poor grade.